DerBrunoIR/nBody/README.md

 # N-Body simulation

 This is the final version of the [nbody](https://en.wikipedia.org/wiki/N-body_simulation) simulation I made in my first year at my university.
-The original write up of my group, that also covers the amazing unity implementation of my group buddy, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).
+The original write up of my group, that also covers the amazing unity implementation of my group buddy using hsl shader language instead of cuda, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).
+We both developed individually a nbody simulation using different technologies.

+By trying to extend the render pipeline I learned a lot about parallel computing and structuring software projects.

 <image src="https://github.com/user-attachments/assets/2f52cb1e-14fc-453a-8d95-3860b2867d7e" width="100%"/>